 The Compensation Committee is composed of three directors: Ms. O'Brien, Mr. Haghighat and Dr. Sherwin.
 The chair of our compensation committee is Ms. O'Brien.
-The Compensation Committee met five times during the fiscal year.
+The Compensation Committee met seven times during the fiscal year.
 The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at http://investors.aduro.com/phoenix.zhtml?c=242043&p=irol-govhighlights.

 Our Board of Directors has determined that each member of the Compensation Committee is independent under Nasdaq listing standards and the rules and regulations of the SEC and is a "non-employee director" as defined in Rule 16b-3 promulgated under the Exchange Act.
-Our Board of Directors has also determined that each of Ms. O'Brien and Mr. Haghighat is an "outside director" as that term is defined in Section 162(m) of the Code.